 Although the three Riddles were dining at home with only family members present, they had dressed for dinner.
 This tells us that they were sticklers for a very formal, old-fashioned form of etiquette.

 Nobody wasted their breath pretending to feel very sad about the Riddles, for they had been most unpopular.
 Elderly Mr. and Mrs. Riddle had been rich, snobbish, and rude, and their grown-up son, Tom, had been, if anything, worse.
 All the villagers cared about was the identity of their murderer -- for plainly, three apparently healthy people did not all drop dead of natural causes on the same night.

 Here the villagers are quite right, of course.

 The people described are the grandparents ("elderly Mr. and Mrs. Riddle") and father ("their grown-up son, Tom") of the Tom Riddle who would become Lord Voldemort.
-At the point of these murders, they had almost certainly never seen Tom Riddle Jr, who was about 17 years old.
+At the point of these murders, they had almost certainly never seen the younger Tom Riddle, who was sixteen years old.

 The Hanged Man, the village pub, did a roaring trade that night...